shreshtapadala/SmartMaps/README.md

 - <b> Screenshot of results of navigation for Start location : Kukatpalli and End Location : LB Nagar and travel mode is Cycling. </b> (Calculate Route Button)

 ![travel_mode_cycling](https://github.com/shreshtapadala/SmartMaps/assets/109150089/e3d45835-8745-4cbe-9c86-ea939611bdb8)
+Cycling has 0 carbon footprint, as i've only considered direct emissions in this project.

 <br>
 <br>